Rhetoric Panel Proposal for Rhetoric Society of America 2022

 Please include in your email your name, contact information, department, and institution.
 Also include a short bio (50 words) with your abstract.

 * This panel is contingent upon acceptance by RSA, which requires all panels to be formed prior to submission.
-Submitters will be contacted with the final decision in the summer of 2019.
+Submitters will be contacted with the final decision in August 2021.